Spaghetti alla chitarra

-Spaghetti alla chitarra ([spaˈɡetti ˌalla kiˈtarra]), also known as maccheroni alla chitarra, is a variety of egg pasta typical of the Abruzzo region in Italy, with a square cross section about 2–3 mm thick.
-Tonnarelli are a similar pasta from Lazio.
-Ciriole is the thicker version of chitarra, approximately twice the thickness of spaghetti.
+Spaghetti alla chitarra ([spaˈɡetti ˌalla kiˈtarra]), also known as maccheroni alla chitarra, is a variety of egg pasta typical of the Abruzzo region of Italy, with a square cross section about 2–3 mm thick.
+Tonnarelli are a similar pasta from Lazio, used especially in the Roman cacio e pepe.
+Ciriole, traditionally from Molise, is the thicker version of chitarra, approximately twice the thickness of spaghetti.
 Because the pasta are cut from a sheet rather than extruded through a die, spaghetti alla chitarra are square rather than round in cross-section.

+Spaghetti alla chitarra it is listed as a prodotto agroalimentare tradizionale (PAT) by the Italian Ministry of Agricultural, Food and Forestry Policies.